ANIME EXPO

 The calendar view helps a user visually see what their schedule is like and recognize conflicting events faster.

-Also with a click of a button, users can sync their calendar to their personal phone or Google Calendar.
+Also with a click of a button, users can sync their calendar to their phone or Google Calendar.

 prototype